-The skin is the body’s largest organ that serves as a first line of defense from external factors.
+The skin is the body’s largest organ that serves as a first line of defence from external factors.
 Exposure to sunlight, trauma and invasion by harmful microorganisms can alter skin quality.
 It is also exposed to many internal factors that can easily have an adverse affect on its health.
-Internal factors such as a person’s genetic composition, inherent immune defenses, and chronological age can also affect the skin’s wellbeing.
+Internal factors such as a person’s genetic composition, inherent immune defences, and chronological age can also affect the skin’s wellbeing.

 MIP Colostrum can be used to resolve many skin problems with long-term results and without the risk of adverse skin reactions

 Aging, poor wound healing and many other skin problems are sometimes chronic and difficult to manage.
 Many cosmetic and pharmaceutical products are being manufactured to improve skin health, but most of these products offer only temporary relief.
 Scientific research shows that colostrum not only benefits babies by providing protection and support to their vulnerable immune system, but it also benefits people of all ages because of its rich composition.
 Furthermore, they found that the bovine colostrum is a richer source, not only because it is produced in larger quantities, but also because it is more potent than human colostrum.

 There are many ways in which bovine colostrum provides benefits that support skin health.
 First of all, studies have shown that bovine colostrum protects the body from the invasion of harmful (pathogenic) microorganisms such as bacteria, viruses and fungi.
 This is important, as it supports the skin in performing its main function in serving as a barrier between the environment and the body.